Staying Eligible for Medicaid after the Death of a Spouse

 Local Elder Law Attorneys in Your City

-If it has been more than two years after the spouse’s death, the surviving spouse can exclude only $250,000 of capital gains.
+If it has been more than two years after their partner’s death, the surviving spouse can exclude only $250,000 of capital gains.
 However, the surviving spouse does not automatically owe taxes on the rest of any gain.

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.